shweta257/DataViz/hw3/readme.md

 And you can view the page at [http://localhost:8080](http://localhost:8080)

-## Visualization design

-We are going to compare several attributes (such as attendance, number of teams, number of goals) of every World Cup since 1930.
-We are also going to visualize all the information for specific years using the map and summary panel.

-The **bar chart** will allow us to see the evolution of attendance, total number of goals, the number of games, and the number of participating countries over the years.

-The **world map** will highlight the host country, all participating  countries, as well as the gold and silver medal winners.

-The **info box** will display host, winner and runner-up, and show a list of all participants.

-The bar chart will act as our way to select a particular world cup: by clicking the bar associated with the year, the map and the info box will display the data associated with that world cup.

 ## About the data

 We have taken care of the data loading for you in the homework skeleton.
-We're reading in the data from the `fifa-world-cup.csv` file and the map for the `world.json` GeoJSON file.
+We're reading in the data from the `fifa-world-cup.csv` file and the map from the `world.json` GeoJSON file.

-The data (the global ``allWorldCupData`` variable) contains all the attributes you will need.
+The data (the global `allWorldCupData` variable) contains all the attributes you will need.
-To better understand the structure of the data it's a good idea to start by logging the data objects to the console and by taking a closer look at the call to `d3.csv()` in the provided `script.js` file.
+To better understand the structure of the data it's a good idea to look at the files and log the data objects to the console.
+Also take a closer look at the call to `d3.csv()` in the provided `script.js` file.

 ## Part I: Bar Chart

-Your first task is to fill in the ``updateBarChart()`` function.
-Create a bar chart that displays the selected data at each World Cup.
-Notice that when we load in the data we default to attendance as the selected data.
+Your first task is to fill in the ``updateBarChart(selectedDimension)`` function.
+Create a bar chart that displays one of the numerical dimensions associated with each World Cup:

-In Part III you will be implementing the onChange function to change the data that is displayed in the bar chart when the user makes a selection from the drop down.
+ * Average Attendance
+ * Number of Goals
+ * Number of Games
+ * Number of Participants

+Implement your bar chart such that it displays the dimension specified in the `selectedDimension` parameter.

-Make sure to include x and y axes, with tick labels and use the proper d3 scales.
+Make sure to include x and y axes, with tick labels and use the proper d3 scales and axis.

 Next, color each bar based on the selected data attribute (both height and color should encode the selected attribute); define and use the ``colorScale`` variable.

-Implement the behavior for when a user changes the selected attribute for the bar chart.
-Here you want to pay attention to the attribute that is stored in d.selected_data.
+### Updating The Bar Chart

+Make your bar-chart update the data it shows depending on the selection of the drop-down box, which calls `updateBarChart()` with the new `selectedDimension`.
 When you're done with this part, your bar chart should behave like this:

 ![bar animation](figs/bar.gif)